 9.2.3.
 Collection Resource

 A collection resource is the content of the collection as opposed to metadata about that collection.
-This standard defines the general behavior of this operation, but detailed requirements are the purvue of the API standard for that resource type.
+This standard defines the general behavior of this operation, but detailed requirements are the purview of the API standard for that resource type.

 Operation